DJProduction/feed-reader/README.md

+# Feedreader Project

-# Project Overview
+## Project Overview

 In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.

-## Why this Project?

-Testing is an important part of the development process and many organizations practice a standard of development known as "test-driven development."
-This is when developers write tests first, before they ever start developing their application.
-All the tests initially fail and then they start writing application code to make these tests pass.

-Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!
+All of the functions necessary for using the feed reader is included in the [app.js](js/app.js) file.
+This project also includes the testing suite [Jasmine](http://jasmine.github.io/).
+All the different functionality were performed in the [feedreader.js](jasmine/spec/feedreader.js) file.
+Provided below will be a list of the different tests and the methods to perform each test.

+## Test Types and Sections Focus On

+### RSS Feeds
+1. Test if the slide menu feeds array have content.
+2. Test if the slide menu feeds' urls have content and none of them are empty.
+3. Test if the slide menu feeds' displayed names have content and none of them are empty.

+### The Menu
+1. Test if the slide menu is hidden by default.
+2. Test the visibility of the slide menu item, if the menu icon is clicked once to "show" then clicked again to "hide".

+### Initial Entries
+1. Test the existance

 ## What will I learn?